Astrodynamic/MechatronicArmAnalyzer/README.md

 ## Algorithm

-The kinematics problem is solved using a mathematical algorithm that iteratively computes the joint angles corresponding to the desired end-effector position.
-The algorithm involves calculating trigonometric functions and matrix operations based on the provided DH parameters.
+The algorithm for solving the forward kinematics problem can be described in English as follows:

+1. Initialize the joint angles or joint variables of the robot arm.
+2. Define the transformation matrices for each link of the robot arm.
+3. Create a transformation chain by multiplying the transformation matrices from the base link to the end effector.
+4. Apply the Denavit-Hartenberg (DH) parameters for each link to calculate the transformation matrix.
+5. Calculate the position and orientation of the end effector based on the final transformation matrix.
+6. Display or use the obtained end effector position and orientation as required.

 ## Compilation and Execution

 The project can be compiled and executed on a Linux operating system.
-The recommended programming languages for implementation are C for console applications and C++ with the QT library for GUI applications.
+The recommended programming languages for implementation are C for console applications.

 To compile and run the console application: